zanibbi/SymbolScraper/README.md

 		-p print to file
 	<input dir/file path> - input directory *or* PDF file path
 	<output dir> - output directory (required in batch mode)

+An example of processing a single file, writing an XML file to inputDir/Output:

+	java -jar target/SymbolScraper-0.1.0-jar-with-dependencies.jar -p inputDir/file.pdf

+## Questions

+Please direct questions or concerns to Richard Zanibbi [rxzvcs@rit.edu](rxzvcs@rit.edu), the director of the Document and Pattern Recognition Lab.